 Thermoplastic casing may only be placed in an upper enlarged drillhole and may not be driven or jetted into place.

 Drilling tools such as drill bits or stabilizers may not be placed in the thermoplastic well casing pipe nor may any drilling or reconstruction occur after placement of the well casing pipe in the well.
-This restriction does not prohibit the installation or replacement of screens, or the insertion of equipment for the development of wells with screens.
+This restriction does not prohibit the installation or replacement of screens, or the insertion of equipment for the development and cleaning of wells with screens.

 A well driller or well constructor shall install an adequate screen when necessary to prevent sand pumping conditions.
 Screens installed in a well shall meet the requirements of s.
 NR 812.11 (11)